-To the extent applicable, the selected Respondent shall be required to develop the Site in compliance with the provisions of the Davis-Bacon Act, 40 U.S.C. § 276(a), and the regulations promulgated therewith.
-It shall be the Respondent's responsibility to determine if the Davis-Bacon Act is applicable to its project.
+To the extent applicable, the selected Respondents shall be required to develop the property in compliance with the provisions of the Davis-Bacon Act, 40 U.S.C. § 276(a), and the regulations promulgated therewith.
+It shall be the Respondents responsibility to determine if Davis-Bacon Act is applicable.